antiboredom/processing.riso/README.md

 yellow.ellipse(400, height / 2, 300, 300);
 ```

-The two ellipses will overlap, which might not be desirable when printing.
-To fix this, you can use the `cutout()` function:
+The two ellipses will overlap, which may or may not be desirable when printing.
+To remove the overlap use the `cutout()` function:

 ```java
 black.cutout(yellow); // remove pixels from the black layer if they overlap with the yellow layer